Library Solar Garden

 The Athens-Clarke County Sustainability Office is providing technical assistance to the Athens Regional Library to install a solar garden at their Athens area facility.
 The library applied for and won a $100,000 grant from EBSCO Information Services in 2017 in hopes of reducing the library's environmental impact and electric costs, as well as providing an opportunity for solar education in the community.
-This solar installation has an expected annual energy production of over 17,000 kWh.
-Project completion is expected by summer of 2018.
+This solar installation was completed in 2018 and has an expected annual energy production of over 17,000 kWh.

 Transportation & Public Works’ Streets and Drainage Solar Installation